Anti-ballistic missile: Defense against MIRVs

 Testing of the LGM-118A Peacekeeper re-entry vehicles, all eight shot from only one missile.
 Each line is the path of a warhead which, were it live, would detonate with the explosive power of twenty-five Hiroshima-style weapons.

 ABM systems were developed initially to counter single warheads launched from large intercontinental ballistic missiles (ICBMs).
 The economics seemed simple enough; since rocket costs increase rapidly with size, the price of the ICBM launching a large warhead should always be greater than the much smaller interceptor missile needed to destroy it.
 In an arms race the defense would always win.

 In addition to the blast effect, the detonation of nuclear devices against attacking intercontinental ballistic missiles produces a neutron kill effect from the strong radiation emitted, and this neutralizes the warhead, or warheads, of the attacking missile.
-Most A.B.M. devices depend on neutron kill for their effectiveness.
+Most ABM devices depend on neutron kill for their effectiveness.

 In practice, the price of the interceptor missile was considerable, due to its sophistication.
 The system had to be guided all the way to an interception, which demanded guidance and control systems that worked within and outside the atmosphere.
 Due to their relatively short ranges, an ABM missile would be needed to counter an ICBM wherever it might be aimed.
 That implies that dozens of interceptors are needed for every ICBM since warhead's targets couldn't be known in advance.
 This led to intense debates about the "cost-exchange ratio" between interceptors and warheads.

 Conditions changed dramatically in 1970 with the introduction of multiple independently targetable reentry vehicle (MIRV) warheads.
 Suddenly, each launcher was throwing not one warhead, but several.
 These would spread out in space, ensuring that a single interceptor would be needed for each warhead.
 This simply added to the need to have several interceptors for each warhead in order to provide geographical coverage.
 Now it was clear that an ABM system would always be many times more expensive than the ICBMs they defended against.

 Anti-Ballistic Missile Treaty of 1972

 Technical, economic and political problems described resulted in the ABM treaty of 1972, which restricted the deployment of strategic (not tactical) anti-ballistic missiles.

 By the ABM treaty and a 1974 revision, each country was allowed to deploy a mere 100 ABMs to protect a single, small area.
 The Soviets retained their Moscow defences.
-The U.S. designated their ICBM sites near Grand Forks Air Force Base, North Dakota, where Safeguard was already under advanced development.
+The US designated their ICBM sites near Grand Forks Air Force Base, North Dakota, where Safeguard was already under advanced development.
 The radar systems and anti-ballistic missiles were approximately 90 miles north/northwest of Grand Forks AFB, near Concrete, North Dakota.
 The missiles were deactivated in 1975.
 The main radar site (PARCS) is still used as an early warning ICBM radar, facing relative north.
 It is located at Cavalier Air Force Station, North Dakota.